 The number of non-performing loans (NPLs) during the 2009 Financial Crisis doubled from pre-crisis levels.
 Through the end of 2019, the US had $95bn in NPLs and Europe €636bn for a total of 0.91% and 3.1% respectively.
 If those numbers double during this crisis as they did in 2009, it will represent a significant strain on the banks.

 At the same time, the current methods of debt collection in contact centers are inefficient and largely driven by human operators and analysis.
-Behavioral profile pairing and predictive models that evaluate customers in real-time can help to transform this process with better profiling and prioritization for the restructuring of these NPLs.
+AI-Mediated Conversations and predictive models that evaluate customers in real-time can help to transform this process with better profiling and prioritization for the restructuring of these NPLs.

 Currently, call center efforts are largely reactive.
 Someone calls in, they are upset and humans respond accordingly, not always in the most effective way.
 Algorithms can be used to rapidly evaluate and identify the behavioral patterns of those customers – based on previous calls and observed emotional data during a call.
 This enables faster call pairing to the best-suited customer service agent to address the specific problem.